Agile vs. Waterfall vs. Kanban vs. Scrum

 What makes Scrum unique

-Scrum is another Agile methodology that uses an incremental approach to work in order to complete projects more quickly.
+The final methodology we'll cover, Scrum project management, is another Agile methodology that uses an incremental approach to work in order to complete projects more quickly.
+Scrum methodology typically tackles complex knowledge work, such as software development.
 If you're looking at Kanban vs. Scrum, Kanban is primarily concerned with process improvements, while Scrum is concerned with getting more work done faster.

 Scrum uses two-week sprints to get work done.
 These sprints are planned in advance, executed, and then reviewed at the end of the two-week period.
 During sprint planning, the team creates a sprint backlog.
 The team completes these backlog tasks during the sprint, managing the work among themselves.